Summary

 Detailed Schema Design Best Practices

-Regardless of which architecture pattern you choose, certain schema design principles apply universally.
-Let us walk through the most important ones.
+Regardless of the architecture pattern chosen, certain schema-design principles apply universally.
+The most important are discussed below.

 Facility hierarchies are inherently tree-structured.
-You need to efficiently answer queries like “give me all sensors in Building A” which means finding every equipment in every production line in that building.
-There are two good approaches in PostgreSQL.
+Queries such as “all sensors in Building A” must be answered efficiently, which requires identifying every piece of equipment in every production line in that building.
+Two effective approaches exist in PostgreSQL.

 CREATE EXTENSION IF NOT EXISTS ltree;